-"As we continue to navigate a world dealing with the coronavirus pandemic, social and economic protests, and a highly contentious political climate, it's never been more important to be hyper-aware of the language we use in marketing campaigns.
+"As we continue to navigate a world grappling with war, refugees, social unrest, and polarized political views, it's never been more important to be hyper-aware of the language we use in marketing campaigns.
 It's our responsibility to ensure that messaging is inclusive and considers the perspectives of others."

-Nick CantuAssociate Creative Director for Creative Services, Oracle Marketing Consulting
+Nick CantuCreative Director for Creative Services, Oracle Digital Experience Agency